 Before you begin

-The app you upload to Google Play and Firebase must share the same package name.
+The app in Google Play and the Firebase Android app are both registered using the same package name.

 Step 1.
 Build your app